Stop Tooth Problems Before They Start

 Those giggles… those little grins… those magical smiles… Don’t you wish they could stay that way forever?
 While smiles grow and change, one thing that can last is the health of the teeth that fill every laugh with sparkle.
 We take that very seriously, and we know you do too.

 Regular visits for cleanings and exams are a big part of your child’s preventive dentistry routine, but some teeth need a little extra help to stay cavity- and damage-free.
 Kids who are active in sports or who tend to clench their teeth need guards to protect their teeth and almost every child – even teenagers – can benefit from protective dental sealants.
+Treating children from their very first tooth all the way to age 20 allows us to check and maintain their teeth throughout those vital stages of development.

 And of course, home care is important too.
 Don’t forget to prevent problems by avoiding damaging sugary or acidic drinks and especially never offering them in a bottle or sippy cup.
 Allowing your baby or toddler to carry around or fall asleep with a bottle containing anything other than water, allows sugars and acids to pool up around those little teeth exposing them to constant attack.
 And while citrus fruits are good for little bodies, they can be hard on teeth so limit these to short snack times and make sure your kids rinse with water afterward.
 All sour candy and taffy are big no-nos, except, maybe, on special occasions.